tytydraco/yessleep/out/A_Living_Black_Hole.md

 “That’s good to hear man, I heard about what happened with Linda and your condition.
 Do you want me to come over?
 I can keep you company for as long as you need”

 A smile formed on my face.
 I was about to say ‘yes that would be great’ but something in my gut stopped me.
 I couldn’t say it.
-I didn’t want to burden anyone else with my life and my problems.
+I didn’t want to stress anyone else with my life and my problems.
 He went through enough with me and I didn’t want to stress him out anymore.

-Looking back this was my biggest regret.
-He could have helped me but I refused it out of my pure self hatred.
-You’re mind works is weird ways when you are depressed beyond repair, so I said what I thought was best to say at the time.
+You’re mind works is weird ways when you are depressed, so I said what I thought was best to say at the time.

 “No. No im fine.
 Thank you though, I really appreciate the offer”